Global Well-posedness of the Relativistic Boltzmann Equation: Introduction

 \begin{remark} As pointed out in \cite{Strain,Dudy-E4}, the full ranges should be $\g>-2,a\in[0,2+\g],b\in[0,\min\{4,4+\g\})$ for hard potentials, and $\g>-2, b\in(0,\min\{4,4+\g\})$ for soft potentials.
 In this paper, due to some technique difficulties, we need the restrictions on $\g, a, b$ as in {\bf H)}.
-Indeed, it is not known how to construct the local solution to the relativistic Boltzmann equation with large initial data for hard potentials with $2<a\leq 2+\g,\g>0$, see Theorem \ref{thm7.1} below. \end{remark}
+It is an interesting open problem to consider the remaining cases.
+Indeed it is not known how to construct the local solution to the relativistic Boltzmann equation with $L^\infty$ bounded initial data for hard potentials with $2<a\leq 2+\g,\g>0$, see Theorem \ref{thm7.1} below. \end{remark}

 Furthermore, one can obtain the following decay estimates for the solutions obtained in Theorem \ref{thm1.1} in the case of torus $\Omega=\mathbb{T}^3$. \begin{theorem}[Decay Estimate for Hard Potentials] For hard potentials, let $\Omega=\mathbb{T}^3$, $\b>14$ and $\g>-\f43, a\in[0,2]\cap[0,\min\{2+\g,4+3\g\}),b\in[0,2)$.
 Assume $(M_0,\tilde{M}_0,E_0)=(0,0,0)$, and $\epsilon_0>0$ sufficiently small, then there exists a positive constant $\l_0>0$ such that the solution $f(t,x,p)$ obtained in Theorem \ref{thm1.1} satisfies